 We live in an exciting time!

 Science is part of our culture more today than ever before.
-You can stream self-landing rocket missions on YouTube, and black holes, quantum computing, and epidemiology are all fields of advanced science that have made their way into the headlines.
+You can stream self-landing rocket missions on YouTube, and advanced scientific topics like black holes, quantum computing, and epidemiology have made their way into the headlines.

 But if you want to build the insight needed to make predictions and build new things, a thousand years of scientific principles stand in your way.